 Water trails are recreational corridors on a lake, river or ocean between specific points, containing access points and day-use and/or camping sites for the boating public.
 Water trails emphasize low-impact use and promote resources stewardship.
-Explore this unique Pennsylvania water trail.
+The Kiski-Conemaugh is located in southwestern Pennsylvania, and flows along the borders of Somerset, Cambria, Westmoreland, Indiana, and Armstrong Counties into the Allegheny River north of Pittsburgh.
 This section of a two-map guide focuses on the river from Blairsville to Freeport.